ThePrimeagen/web3-smart-contracts/lessons/2_1_counter.md

 ### The Counter Contract
 Lets make a contract that every time its called it increments by one.

-Remember, I am not going to teach you just Solidity.
-We are going to try to make this a very well rounded approach to learning how to program contracts.

 #### Important side note, lets use this
 ```
 import "hardhat/console.sol";